Community Leadership Fellows

 What does the typical week look like for a Community Leadership Fellow?

 Each fellow is expected to commit 10 hours a week for the program.
-This would include office hours, working onsite or virtually with their placement site, meetings with their fellows mentor, and bi-weekly fellows cohort meetings.
-At the beginning of the term, each fellow will work with their fellowship site and the fellows advisor to determine their schedule, informed by their course and work schedules.
+The bulk of that time (~8 hours per week) is spent working with your intern placement site.
+The balance of time is spent in fellowship cohort meetings and individual check-ins with their fellowship advisor.
+At the beginning of the term, each fellow will work with their fellowship site and the fellows advisor to determine a schedule that meets the organization's needs while also accommodating the students' coursework and other responsibilities.

 At what sites will Fellows be placed?